ganeti/ganeti/doc/install.rst

 outside of ganeti.
 The vif scripts will only add /32 routes to your instances, through their interface, in the table you specified (under KVM, and in the main table under Xen).

+Also for "openvswitch mode" under Xen a custom network script is needed.
+Under KVM everything should work, but you'll need to configure your switches outside of Ganeti (as for bridges).

 .. admonition:: Bridging issues with certain kernels